keychat-io/nips-whitenoise/EE.md

 ### Metadata

-- The only group specific metadata published to relays is the Nostr group ID value.
-This value is used to identify the group in the `h` tag of the Group Message Event (`kind: 445`).
-These events are published ephemerally and this Nostr group ID value can be updated over the lifetime of the group by group admins.
+- The only group specific metadata published to relays is the Nostr group receiving address.
+This value is used to identify the group in the `p` tag of the Group Message Event (`kind: 1059`).
+This receiving address will change every epoch, derived from the MLS root key.
+After entering a new epoch, each member will automatically calculate the receiving address.
 This is a tradeoff to ensure that group participants and group size are obfuscated but still makes it possible to efficiently fan out group messages to all participants.
 The content field of this event is a value encrypted in two separate ways (using NIP-44 and MLS) with MLS group state/keys.
 Only group members with up-to-date group state can decrypt and read these messages.
 - A user's key package events can be used one or more times to be added to groups.
 There is a tradeoff inherent here: Reusing key packages (initial signing keys) carries some degree of risk but this risk is mitigated as long as a user rotates their signing key immediately upon joining a group.
 This step also improves the forward secrecy of the entire group.

 ### Device Compromise